-Additionally, some professions require that you take additional schooling to level up to German standards before you can even start working.
-Many of the educational programs are offered only in German, so again, the grasp of language becomes a critical success factor for finding work in Berlin.
+Additionally, some professions require that you take additional schooling to level up to German standards before you can get permission to start work.
+Many (not all) educational programs are offered only in German, so again, the grasp of the language becomes a critical success factor for finding work in Berlin.

-While it is possible to find a job where you work only in English (read about why more and more German companies are switching to English as their spoken language in the workplace), it’s not as common as you may think.
+While it’s possible to find a job where you work only in English (read about why more and more German companies are switching to English as their spoken language in the workplace), it’s not as common as you may think.

-Not speaking German can be a major blocker and prevent you from finding work.
+So bottom line, not speaking German can be a major blocker that prevents you from finding work.

-3) Most German employment visas require you having a university degree
+3) Most German employment visas require a university degree or vocational training

-Most visas require that you possess a university degree.
-Someone without a degree may have loads of experience and be better qualified than another candidate with a degree who’s applying for the same position, but the government will always hand the visa to the person with the degree.
+Most visas require a university degree or have taken vocational training.
+Someone without a degree may have loads of experience and be better qualified than another candidate with a degree who’s applying for the same position, but the government will almost always hand the visa to the person with the degree.

-In rare cases, employers who really want you can appeal your case by providing appropriate justifications.
-These appeals require a high level of commitment and investment from your employer and are usually successful.
+In cases where employers really want to hire, they can appeal your case by providing appropriate justifications.
+These appeals require a high level of commitment and investment from your employer and are usually quite successful.

-Sadly, many companies won’t take this route, as it’s timely, resource consuming, and expensive.
-Companies will usually take the easier way out and hire a person with a degree so they can avoid the hassle.
+Sadly, many companies won’t take this route, as it is timely, resource-consuming, and expensive.
+Typically, German companies will usually hire a person with a degree so they can avoid the hassle.

 4) Not all German companies want to sponsor your work permit

-Taking it even further, employers often don’t want to hire someone who requires a visa due to the time, money, and resources involved.
-Quite often, they can find equally qualified people, either Germans, or others from the EU who don’t require a visa.
-The choice is then easy and obvious, as they’ll hire the candidate who doesn’t require a work permit.
+Taking it even further, employers often don’t want to hire someone who requires a visa.
+Quite often, they can find equally qualified people, either Germans or others from the EU who don’t require a visa.
+The choice is then easy and obvious, as they’ll hire a candidate who doesn’t require a work permit.

-Obviously employers should hire you regardless and while we don’t agree with them not hiring you because you lack the education or require a visa, it’s simply how things in some companies, especially right now when many companies are short on cash due to corona.
+Obviously, employers should hire you regardless and while we don’t agree with them not hiring you because you lack the education or require a visa, many companies are short on cash and don’t have so many options.

-While the country has done much to make the barrier of entry for working in Germany easier, old practices still remain and finances still (and probably always will) guide businesses in making their decisions.
+While the country has done much to make the barrier of entry for working in Germany easier, old practices remain, and sadly, finances still guide businesses in making their decisions.

-5) There are undeniable biases in the recruiting process
+5) There are incredible biases in the recruiting process

 If you have a German name, you’re more likely to find work than someone with a “foreign” sounding name.
-If you’re caucasian, you’re more likely to find work than a person of colour.
+If you’re caucasian, you’re more likely to find work than a person of color.
 If you’re young, even without that much experience, you’re more likely to find work than a 50+ seasoned career professional.
-If you’re a man, you’re more likely to find work than a woman who’s married and at a “child bearing” age.
+If you’re a man, you’re more likely to find work than a woman who’s married and at a “childbearing” age.
 I could go on and on with different examples.

-Many people carelessly dole out advice about you needing to inject an excessive amount of information on to your CV – a photo, your date or birth, your marital status, and even the number of children you have.
-“It’s just standard practice in Germany.” they say, as if it makes it right.
+Many people carelessly dole out advice about your needing to inject an excessive amount of information into your CV – a photo, your date of birth, your marital status, and even the number of children you have.
+“It’s just standard practice in Germany,” they say as if it makes it right.
 Yes, many Germans put this information on their CV, but don’t feel pressured to do so.

-There’s power in being aware of possible biases, as you can then more easily overcome them and call it out when it happens.
+There’s so much power in being aware of potential biases, as you can then more easily overcome them, seek local support, and call it out when it happens.

 6) Many people apply for countless jobs and still don’t find one

-Even worse, I’ve known people who received their visa, showed up to work, and were laid off on their first day.
+Even worse, I’ve known people who received their visas, showed up to work, and were laid off on their first day.
+Yes, their very first day!
 Some companies play a dirty game and don’t look out for their potential employees.
-When this happens, you’ll be given two weeks pay and sent on your way.
-If you haven’t been in Germany before this or for that long (you usually need to have financially contributed into the country’s coffers for more than a year through wage deductions), you won’t qualify for any state assistance.
+When this happens, you’ll be given two weeks’ pay and sent on your way.
+If you haven’t been in Germany for that long (you need to have financially contributed to the country’s coffers for 12 consecutive months through wage deductions), you won’t qualify for any state assistance.
 You’ll need to handle all of your expenses on your own, including health insurance.
 If your visa is tied to your job, time will start ticking for you to find a new job before you’ll no longer be permitted to stay in the country.